danielfrgz/genetic-algorithm/README.md

 Performance logs and arrangement outputs are saved under the `output/` directory, categorized by test and organized by timestamp.
 Figures are saved in `figures/` directory.

+## Experimental Data

+The experimental output data found in the experiments of _Balancing diversity and preferences: Mono-objective versus Multi-objective Approaches to the Educational Team Formation Problem_ cannot be found on this repository due to file size constraints.
+To access this data, you can contact the creator through the contact details found at the bottom of this file.

 ## Project status

 **Complete**